shoggoth/Crossfire/README.md

 ### Further experiments with the Godot game engine

 ### TODO
+- Fix the multiple explosion problem: does the state need to be unique / local to the scene?
 - Smaple the bullet sound out of Rolling Thunder
 - Remove cyclic explode state
 - Game, world and level loading with persistent player and UI